Aktualizacja Weblate

 If you don’t want to install all of the optional dependencies do:

-With Git checkout you need to fetch new source code and update your installation:
+Using Git checkout, you need to fetch new source code and update your installation:

 cd weblate-src